Effective from 25th May 2018

 c) "Affinity Group" means Affinity (Shipping) LLP, and any corporate body which is from time to time a holding company of Affinity (Shipping) LLP, a subsidiary of Affinity (Shipping) LLP or a subsidiary of a holding company of Affinity (Shipping) LLP, whether direct or indirect, where "subsidiary" and "holding company" have the meanings given in Section 1159 of the Companies Act 2006;

-d)"Party" individually means Affinity or the Client that is party to the Contract (as applicable), and "Parties" shall be construed accordingly; and
+f)"Party" individually means Affinity or the Client that is party to the Contract (as applicable), and "Parties" shall be construed accordingly;

-e)"Services" means brokering, advisory, or consulting services in relation to a vessel (whether or not such vessel is extant as at the date the Contract is concluded).
+g)"Services" means brokering, advisory, or consulting services in relation to a vessel (whether or not such vessel is extant as at the date the Contract is concluded) as set out in the Specification and/or the provision of Content via the Website;

-2.2 In the event that a Client requests Affinity to use the services of a third party in relation to a Contract (the "Third Party Services"), Affinity will contract with such third party as agent for the Client.
+2.4 In the event that a Client requests Affinity to use the services of a third party in relation to a Contract (the "Third Party Services"), the Client appoints Affinity as its agent to conclude contracts with such third party for the provision such Third Party Services in the name of and on behalf of the Client, without prior reference to the Client.
 Affinity expressly disclaims (to the maximum extent permitted by law) all warranties and representations with respect to the Third Party Services (whether express, implied, statutory or otherwise), including: any implied warranty of merchantability, fitness for a particular purpose, accuracy, or reliability of results from use of the Third Party Services; that the Third Party Services will meet specific requirements; or that the Third Party Services will be uninterrupted, secure, or free of errors (including software errors).

 3.1 Affinity undertakes that it shall perform the Services with reasonable care, diligence, skill and judgement.